Skip to main content

 Setup LLM application

-Unlike end-to-end evaluation, where setting up your LLM application requires rewriting some parts of your code to return certain variables for testing, component-level testing is as simple as adding an @observe decorator to apply different metrics at different component scopes.
+Unlike end-to-end evaluation, where setting up your LLM application requires rewriting some parts of your code to return certain variables for testing, component-level testing is as simple as adding an @observe decorator to apply different metrics at different component scopes, a process known as tracing.

 somewhere.py